⛽ BlowingYards · Gas Backpack Blowers

 Noise Level (dB)

-Gas backpack blowers produce 65–75+ dB(A) at 50 feet.
-Many municipalities restrict gas backpack blower use by time of day.
-CARB/EPA ratings affect which gas backpack blowers can be sold in California.
+Gas backpack blowers produce 65–80+ dB(A) at 50 feet.
+Many municipalities restrict gas blower use by time of day.
 Hearing protection is required for extended use of any gas backpack blower.
+CARB compliance affects which models can be sold in California.

 Dry Weight

 Gas backpack blowers weigh 17–27 lbs dry.
 Add 3–6 lbs of fuel when full.
 Weight matters over 8-hour days — lighter gas backpack blowers reduce fatigue but may sacrifice CFM.
-The most productive commercial gas backpack blowers balance power and weight at 20–25 lbs.
+The most productive commercial models balance power and weight at 20–25 lbs.

 Range: 17 – 27 lbs (dry)